paul-palmer/bloxx/README.md

 # Bloxx

-This gem currently provides tools for crafting syntactically correct Minecraft client commands.
+This gem provides tools for crafting syntactically correct Minecraft client commands.

+## History

+This code started off as an ad-hoc collection of Ruby code to simplify the construction of complex client commands needed while constructing Minecraft worlds for my children.
+  Eventually, the code because useful enough in its own right, that I thought others might find it useful if it were packaged up as a gem.
+It is currently in the early stages of its migration.
+Test cases are spotty and the documentation is almost non-existent.

+My hope is that this gem will continue to grow and evolve into a complete system for running client-side bots.

 ## Installation